highland-technology-inc/v120_driver/README.rst

 Since this is an external loadable module (not a part of the kernel source tree), if you install directly with the Makefile you will need to reinstall with every kernel update.
-For this reason, and because DKMS is more portable, the method discussed below is less preferrable than the DKMS method discussed above.
+For this reason, and because DKMS is more portable, the method discussed below is less preferable than the DKMS method discussed above.

 If you get a "/lib/modules...Makefile not found" error, you might not